ill-am/Giggle-A-Day/README.md

 - **Frontend**: [http://localhost:5173](http://localhost:5173)
 - **Backend API**: [http://localhost:3000](http://localhost:3000)

+## CI/CD Workflows

+For a detailed summary and assessment of the GitHub Actions workflows used in this project, please see the `WORKFLOWS.md` document located in the `.github/workflows/` directory.
+This document provides an overview of each workflow's purpose, the triggers, and the key jobs they perform.

 CI and local artifact handling

 - The repository ignores runtime test artifacts (`test-artifacts/`, `server/test-artifacts/`, `client/test-artifacts/`) to avoid committing large or temporary files.
 CI jobs still upload runner-produced artifacts for debugging.
 To reproduce artifact generation locally, run the headless preview script or smoke-export script and check the `test-artifacts/` directory (created locally):